cloudposse/terraform-aws-iam-chamber-s3-role/README.md

 ## Usage

+**IMPORTANT:** The `master` branch is used in `source` just as an example.
+In your code, do not pin to `master` because there may be breaking changes between releases.
+Instead pin to the release tag (e.g. `?ref=tags/x.y.z`) of one of our [latest releases](https://github.com/cloudposse/terraform-aws-iam-chamber-s3-role/releases).

 This example creates a role with the name `cp-prod-app` with permission to use Chamber with S3 bucket as parameter store, and gives permission to the entities specified in `assume_role_arns` to assume the role.